DAX 30 Elliott Wave Technical Analysis [video]

 Elliott Wave Analysis Wave Count:

-DAX 30 Elliott Wave c) of B of (4) (Alt count Wave i) up off the last low).
+DAX 30 Elliott Wave c) of B of (4) (Alt count Wave iii) up off the last low).

-FTSE 100 Elliott Wave c) of B of (4) (Alt count Wave i) up off the last low).
+FTSE 100 Elliott Wave c) of B of (4) (Alt count Wave iii) up off the last low).

 STOXX 50 Elliott Wave c) of B of (4).